pi-top/Further-Link/docs/README.md

 The default working directory where files are uploaded and executed from is `~/further`.
 This can be overridden by setting env var FURTHER_LINK_WORK_DIR.

+### Client
+A client reference is not currently provided in this repo.
+The primary client is built into the Further frontend although these docs and the project e2e tests provide some insight into how it works.

 ## API
+### Bluetooth
+The Bluetooth API is not currently documented here but is based on the HTTP/websocket API.
+The primary differences are that a `client` property is required in all messages to identify the client source/destination, and that messages are broken into chunks by an additional protocol to support the low max message length of GATT.

 ### HTTP Post /upload
 - Body should be a JSON object with `name` of directory to upload into and `files` object.
 Files are provided as `text` type, with the text content, or